-The cause of this outbreak has been identified as a novel coronavirus (2019-nCoV), or COVID-19.
-Coronaviruses are a family of viruses that can cause symptoms ranging from the common cold to severe respiratory illness.
+The cause of the current pandemic is a novel coronavirus (2019-nCoV), also called COVID-19.
+There are many types of human coronaviruses including some that can cause upper-respiratory tract illnesses.
 Other coronaviruses include severe acute respiratory syndrome (SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).
 Brigham and Women’s Hospital has substantial experience caring for COVID-19 patients.

 How does COVID-19 spread?

-What are the symptoms of an COVID-19 infection?
+What are the symptoms of a COVID-19 infection?

 Chest tightness or chest pain